ajay-dhangar/algo/docs/languages/cpp/cp-5.md

 Hey there!
 In this guide, we'll explore functions in C++.
 Functions are blocks of code designed to perform a specific task, which can be reused throughout your program.
 Let's dive in!

 - C++ functions allow for modular programming by breaking down complex tasks into smaller, manageable pieces.
-- We’ll cover inline functions, default parameters, their Limitationss, and function overloading.
+- We’ll cover inline functions, default parameters, their Limitationss, virtual function and function overloading.

 ## 1. Definition of a Function